Putting the digital into formulation

 Industry 4.0 is already here and changing the formulating industry, at Formulation 4.0 you will hear firsthand from pioneers in the field.

-You will hear about how the UK is leading the way with major collaborative activities well supported by academic, industrial and government resources and how individual companies are leveling the playfield through taking advantage of the new technologies.
+Delegates heard about how the UK is leading the way with major collaborative activities well supported by academic, industrial and government resources and how individual companies are leveling the playfield through taking advantage of the new technologies.

 Professor Phil Martin, The University of Manchester